-Out on a vacation or for a weekend trip with friends or at home, you are, at some point of time bound to wake up with those itchy red marks left behind by mosquito bites which may result in many mosquito-borne diseases.
+Out on a vacation or for a weekend trip with friends or at home, you are, at some point in a time bound to wake up with those itchy red marks left behind by mosquito bites which may result in many mosquito-borne diseases.

-Mosquitoes are present in abundance and it goes without saying that almost everybody is somewhere battling to win their #WarAgainstDengue.
-Mosquitoes infect millions of people throughout the nation every year causing fatal diseases and even death.
+Mosquitoes are present in large number and it goes without saying that almost everybody is somewhere battling to win their #WarAgainstDengue.
+Diseases caused by mosquitoes infect millions of people throughout the nation every year causing fatal diseases and even death.
 Isn’t that a devastating effect that these deadly creatures cause?
 Indeed it is!

-Other than providing us with itchiest bites, mosquitoes are also known for spreading some of the deadliest diseases like:
+In addition to providing us with itchiest bites, diseases transmitted by mosquitoes are deadliest like:

 • Yellow Fever

-Malaria is one of the deadliest mosquito borne diseases affecting humans, mainly the young.
+Malaria is one of the deadliest mosquito-borne disease affecting humans, mainly the young.
 It is transmitted through mosquito bites and is caused by parasitic protozoans.

 • High Temperature